Rediscovering Deep Neural Networks Through Finite-State Distributions: Proposed Framework

-The overall operation of KL-Conv and LNorm layers is illustrated in Fig.\ref{fig:Architecture}.
+Finally (E/L)Norm is applied to the output of the Konv, per pixel and across the channels.
+As an example the overall operation of $\textrm{Konv}^r$ and LNorm layers is illustrated in Fig.\ref{fig:Architecture}.

 \smallbreak \textbf{Pooling:} We define the pooling function as a marginalization of indices in a random vector.
 In the case of tensors extracted in FNNs, the indices correspond to the relative spatial positions.
 In other words, the distributions in the spatial positions are mixed together through the pooling function.
 Assume $x^l$ is the input to the pooling layer, where $x^l_{r,s,:} \in \Delta_\ell^V$.
-The input is in the logarithm domain, therefore to calculate the marginalized distribution the input needs to be transferred to the probability domain.
-After marginalization over the spatial index, the output is transferred back to the logarithm domain.
+To calculate the marginalized distribution the input needs to be transferred to the probability domain.
+After marginalization over the relative spatial index, the output is transferred back to the logarithm domain.
 We define the logarithmic pooling function $x^{l+1} = \textrm{LPool}(x^{l};p_{r,s})$ as